MA On-Campus Main Campus

-Learn to teach English as a second language: You’ll do that here.
+Learn to teach English as a second language.
+Your fearless path begins here.

 Graduates of the Master of Arts in Teaching English to Speakers of Other Languages (TESOL) degree have the opportunity to work with children in pre-school throughout high school, in adult education programs with refugees and immigrants; or in college or university programs.
 The student's place of employment may be within the United States or overseas.
-This program emphasizes the practical application of theory to the classroom.
+The Master's in TESOL emphasizes the practical application of theory to the classroom.

-As a Master of Arts in TESOL student at Southeast, you’ll receive training in all subfields of the discipline: sociolinguistics, research methods, approaches to the teaching of grammar and a practicum.
+As a Master of Arts in TESOL student at SEMO, become trained in all subfields of the discipline: sociolinguistics, research methods, approaches to the teaching of grammar and a practicum.

 • Acquire basic knowledge of linguistics with emphasis on English structure, its usage(s), and role(s) in society.